actualbudget/docs/docs/experimental/monthly-cleanup.md

 Method 1:

 One way to do this is to have a Utilities holding category with $500 budgeted.
-Within that category, use `#cleanup utilities source`.
+Within that category, use `#cleanup utilities source` and `#cleanup utilities sink`.
 Within all of the remaining utilities categories (power, gas, water, etc), use `#cleanup utilities`.
 This adds the remaining categories to the `utilities` group.
-The script will fill any overspending from the holding category.
+The script will fill any overspending from the holding category and return any remaining money to the holding category.

 Method 2: